ICRAR/daliuge/docs/reference.rst

     driven algorithm for the constrained hardware/software partitioning problem.
     In Proceedings of the 3rd international workshop on Hardware/software co-design (pp. 42-48).
 IEEE Computer Society Press.
+#.
+Liou, J.C. and Palis, M.A., 1997, April.
+A comparison of general approaches
+    to multiprocessor scheduling.
+In Parallel Processing Symposium, 1997.
+    Proceedings., 11th International (pp. 152-156).
+IEEE.